 by Dr. C.H.
 Weaver M.D.
 June 2019

 Decades of research may have finally determined how to target KRAS, a major genetic driver of cancer.
-Initial study results presented Monday at the American Society of Clinical Oncology's annual meeting in Chicago.
-A novel precision cancer medicine currently known as “AMG 501” caused cancers to shrink in five of 10 lung cancer patients.
+Initial study results presented at the 2019 American Society of Clinical Oncology's annual meeting in Chicago revealed that the novel precision cancer medicine currently known as “AMG 501” caused cancers to shrink in five of 10 lung cancer patients.

 So far, 35 patients have enrolled in a Phase 1 clinical trial and the medication appears well tolerated with acceptable side effects so far….

 Among 10 lung cancer patients with the KRAS G12C mutation confirmed by gene sequencing five individuals experienced a partial response to therapy and four had stable disease.
 All patients who responded remain on therapy with follow-up stretching from seven weeks to more than six months.
 Interestingly, results didn't appear as positive in colorectal cancer, however, where 13 of 18 evaluable patients had stable disease.